 Deadline for applications: Rolling basis

-Applicants must have a very strong command of English, both verbal and written.
-Candidates with additional knowledge of other languages – particularly Turkic, Slavic or Romance languages, or Arabic – are preferred.
-IPI is particularly interested in candidates with a strong command of social media and its use as a tool for communicating news and IPI’s work.
+Candidates must have a very strong command of verbal and written English.
+Proficiency in additional languages – particularly Turkic, Slavic or Romance languages, or Arabic – is preferred.
+IPI is also interested in candidates with experience in video production or use of social media.

 Responsibilities will include monitoring developments worldwide impacting media freedom; conducting research and interviews; drafting statements, articles and other materials for use by IPI in its advocacy work; and other related tasks.

 Candidates should contact IPI Director of Advocacy and Communications Steven M. Ellis, sellis[at]ipi[dot]media with a resume/CV, a cover letter indicating dates of availability, and two writing samples (under 10 pages) demonstrating ability to write in English.
 No calls, please.